Kriminalpolizei (Nazi Germany): Organisation

 The Kriminalpolizei was mainly concerned with serious crimes such as rape, murder and arson.
 A main area of the group's focus was also on "blackout burglary," considered a serious problem during bombing raids when criminals would raid abandoned homes, shops and factories for any available valuables.
-The Kripo was also one of the sources of manpower used to fill the ranks of the Einsatzgruppen when the units were re-formed prior to the invasion of the Soviet Union in 1941.
+The Kripo was one of the sources of manpower used to fill the ranks of the Einsatzgruppen when the units were re-formed prior to the invasion of the Soviet Union in 1941.
 Several senior Kripo commanders, Arthur Nebe among them, were assigned as Einsatzgruppen commanders.
 The Einsatzgruppen mobile death squad units perpetrated atrocities in the occupied Soviet Union, including mass murder of Jews, communists, prisoners of war, and hostages, and played a key role in the Holocaust.

 As part of the Nazi doctrines on crime and race, the Rassenhygienische und Bevölkerungsbiologische Forschungsstelle (Racial Hygiene and Demographic Biology Research Unit) headed by psychiatrist and medical doctor Robert Ritter, was attached to the Kripo.
 Its role was to create racial profiles of non-Aryans, in particular, Roma.
 Both the Gestapo and the Kripo deferred their policies and guidelines to the criminal biology department on how to deal with "Gypsies".
 The Kripo aided in the round ups of Roma and their deportations to concentration camps and extermination camps.